1960 — Cal students picket Woolworth in Berkeley to support Southern students' lunch counter sit-ins

-The protests were designed to draw public support for the Woolworth boycott and lunch counter sit-ins in Greensboro, North Carolina the previous month.
+The protests were designed to draw public support for the Woolworth boycott and lunch counter sit-ins in Greensboro, North Carolina.
 By the end of March, 1960, the sit-ins and support boycotts had spread to 55 cities in 13 states.
-At the end of the summer most dining facilities in the south were legally declared desegregated, although compliance was not always immediate.
+By the end of the summer most dining facilities in the south were legally declared desegregated, although compliance was not always immediate.

-The spark generated by the Greensboro sit-ins led to the formation of the Student Non-violent Coordinating Committee (SNCC) in April, 1960.
+The spark generated by the Greensboro sit-ins led to the formation of the Student Nonviolent Coordinating Committee (SNCC) in April, 1960.
 SNCC and the Congress of Racial Equality (CORE) were responsible for many of the protests against Jim Crow laws and southern segregationist policies, creating a mass movement that led to the Civil Rights Act of 1964 and the Voting Rights Act of 1965.

 Picketers in front of Woolworth